datacarpentry/geospatial-workshop/setup.md

 This workshop is designed to be run on your own computer.
 First, you need to download the data we use in the workshop.
 Then, you need to set up your computer by installing the software needed to analyze and process geospatial data.

-We provide two setup options:

-### Option A: Install manually for your operating system
-Install software by following the instructions below specific to the operating system you are using.
-Instructions are provided for Windows, macOS, and Linux.

-### Option B: Use a Docker image
-Workshop participants can download a Docker image containing all the software and dependencies needed.
+Option A will be the best choice for the majority of workshop participants using Windows, macOS, or Linux.
+Option B is an advanced alternative for Docker users.

 ## Data